VictoriaMetrics/VictoriaMetrics/README.md

      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -memory.allowedPercent float
      Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache which will result in higher disk IO usage (default 60)
+  -metrics.exposeMetadata
+     Whether to expose TYPE and HELP metadata at the /metrics page, which is exposed at -httpListenAddr .
+The metadata may be needed when the /metrics page is consumed by systems, which require this information.
+For example, Managed Prometheus in Google Cloud - https://cloud.google.com/stackdriver/docs/managed-prometheus/troubleshooting#missing-metric-type
   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -newrelic.maxInsertRequestSize size